 The major nutrient present in a broth is protein which can, unfortunately, cause an insulin spike.
 But, the calorie content being low, ( which keeps you in ketosis anyway), it can be consumed as a part of an IF diet.

-Best foods to consume while on IF
+Best foods to consume while on intermittent fasting

 - Cruciferous vegetables

-Also, fiber helps to promote satiety which means you might feel full earlier than usual, so it’s again a good thing for you while you are on intermittent fasting where most of your time kills by without eating anything.
+Also, fibre helps to promote satiety which means you might feel full earlier than usual, so it’s again a good thing for you while you are on intermittent fasting where most of your time kills by without eating anything.

 Beans and legumes are known to be beneficial incorporations in your IF diet.
 These are low-calorie options that also keep your carb load to a threshold level while you fast.

 Foods like chickpeas, black beans, peas, and lentils have been shown to decrease body weight, even without calorie restriction.

 So, your purpose of an IF rounds up to a worthy point- weight loss without even keeping yourself hungry!

 When you are on intermittent fasting and obviously, eating less, proteins help you out by building up muscle and keeping you full.